Royal Australian Engineers: History

 During the inter-war years the RAE maintained a force of 233 regular troops and a militia force of 1,750.
 With the outbreak of World War II, however, the corps was expanded greatly, eventually reaching a peak of 32,984 men in 1945.
 RAE units of the Second Australian Imperial Force and militia served in North Africa, Malaya, New Guinea and Borneo campaigns.

 Following the end of the war, the size of the corps was once again reduced.
 Nevertheless, the various units and sub-units of the RAE have been deployed on many overseas operations since 1945.
 During the Korean War there were no formed engineer units deployed by the Australian Army, although individual members of the RAE were deployed with the 1st Commonwealth Division.
 Later, RAE units deployed as part of the Australian commitment to the Malayan Emergency, Confrontation and the Vietnam War.
 They have also been deployed overseas to carry out construction work in New Guinea.

 During the Vietnam War, the RAE maintained a force of about 1,000 personnel in South Vietnam where they served as part of the 1st Australian Task Force.
 Following the end of the war the size of the Australian Army was decreased in line with the abolition of the national service scheme and as a consequence of this and a number of lessons that came out of the deployment to Vietnam the RAE underwent a series of changes.
 One of the most significant changes came in 1972 and was the decision to establish full regimental sized engineer units, as opposed to squadron or company sized units.
-These units were initially known as Field Regiments but have subsequently become known as Combat Engineer Regiments.
+These units were initially known as Field Engineer Regiments but have subsequently become known as Combat Engineer Regiments.
 As a part of this restructuring the RAE was reorganised to raise one regiment for each brigade and the Corps lost its responsibility for maintaining water transport and engineering stores.

 Since the late 1980s members of the Corps have been involved in combat and peacekeeping operations in Namibia, Rhodesia, Pakistan, Kurdistan, Cambodia, Somalia, Rwanda, Bougainville and Mozambique as well as Timor Leste, the Solomon Islands, Iraq and Afghanistan.
 On 1 July 1996 the RAE reabsorbed the Royal Australian Survey Corps.